Summary

-The Crossland X is the first model in the Vauxhall range to share most of its underpinnings with similar vehicles from its new parent company, the French-owned PSA Group.
-In this case, the Crossland X is based on the same platform as the Peugeot 2008 and Citroën C3 Aircross.
+The Crossland was the first model in the Vauxhall range to share most of its underpinnings with similar vehicles from the French-owned PSA Group that purchased Vauxhall and Opel from General Motors, and was subsequently integrated into the vast Stellantis group.
+In this case, the Crossland is based on the same platform as the Peugeot 2008 and Citroën C3 Aircross.

-The Crossland X has received praise for being practical and good value for money, but has been criticised for being unrefined and disappointing to drive.
+The Vauxhall Crossland (both with and without the X) received generally low review scores from the UK motoring media, although things did improve slightly for the updated Crossland.
+It received praise for being practical and good value for money, but was criticised for being unrefined and disappointing to drive.

 Body style: Small SUV/crossover